-Rank the following in order of importance from 1 to 6 with 1 being the highest priority.
-You may use each rank only once.
+he following in order of importance from $f 1$ to $f 6$ with $f 1$ being the highest priority.
+You may use ank only once.

+Transportation

+Youth Programs

+Job Training

+Healthcare

+Childcare

 Other:

-6. Is there any other information you would like for us to consider about how CDBG and/or HOME funds should be invested in the community?
+nere any other information you would like for us to consider about how CDBG and/or HOME funds I be invested in the community?

-Optional
+Option nal

+Name: ·

+Teleph none:

+Email:

-Community Needs Assessment Survey Results
+2022 Annual Action Plan Needs Assessment Survey Results